 P1801 – Petition presented by Clive Ganczarski

 This petition calls on the Town Council to ensure that all new events planned on Knutsford Heath stay within the law.
-It will be considered by the Town Council on March 5th 2018.
+It was considered by the Town Council on March 5th 2018.